Dimension matters when modeling network communities in hyperbolic spaces: Introduction

+These observations involve extremely local properties, concerning nodes and their direct neighbors.
+As soon as we start zooming out towards the mesoscale level, dimension seems to impact network topology, yet it has not been studied much so far.
+The maximum clustering coefficient that can be achieved in random geometric graphs, which quantifies the closure of triplets of nodes into triangles, decreases with the dimension~\cite{Garcia-Perez2018b, Kovacs2022, Kitsak2023}.
+Almagro \emph{et al.}~\cite{Almagro2022} have shown using the short cycle structure that various networked data sets have an underlying hyperbolic dimension that is ultra-low, albeit not minimal as previously assumed.
+Our work follows this line of research by looking at this question through the lens of community structure.

 One of the most ubiquitous properties of complex networks is community structure, when connectivity within subgroups of nodes, or communities, is prominently different than with the rest of the network~\cite{Girvan2002, Cherifi2019}.
 Network motifs have long been recognized as universal building blocks of complex networks~\cite{Milo2002}, community structure detection is one of the most long-standing active fields of network science~\cite{Fortunato2016,fortunato202220}, and most networked data show some sort of community structure, with one of the most interesting complex systems, the brain, making no exception~\cite{Betzel2017, Betzel2019}.
 In hyperbolic network models, community structure is expressed as subgroups of nodes that are closer with respect to their angular coordinates, either in hyperbolic embeddings of real networks~\cite{Boguna2010, Garcia-Perez2019} or synthetic models that explicitly generate communities~\cite{Zuev2015, Garcia-Perez2018, Muscoloni2018}.
-Since changing the dimension of hyperbolic network models affects primarily the number of angular coordinates, one could think that dimension and community structure are much closer than they appear.
+Since changing the dimension of hyperbolic network models affects primarily the number of angular coordinates, dimension and community structure are much closer than they appear.
+In our work, we explore this interplay to see how dimension can improve current modeling of community structure in the hyperbolic framework, but also how community structure offers some insight about the underlying hyperbolic dimension of networks.